 Write the number and type of credits that the student will receive upon successful completion of the course.
 For example, a secondary course that meets one period per day for five days per week for one semester is .5 Carnegie Units.
-A postsecondary credit hour is equivalent to a minimum of each of the following: one credit hour for each 15 clock hours of lecture, 30 clock hours of laboratory, or 45 hours of work-based activities.
+A postsecondary credit hour is equivalent to a minimum of each of the following: one credit hour for each 15 clock hours of lecture, laboratory classes (including practicum and clinical courses) that will lead to the award of credits must be a minimum of 45 contact hours per credit hour.
+So, a 4 credit lab must have a minimum of 180 contact hours, but a lecture/lab class needs only a minimum of 60 hours for 4 credits (see Credit Hour Policy in Appendix).
 Contact the Registrar when determining credit for Adult High School courses or for other questions.